MoodMirani/Project-DH2642/README.md

 To run the app in development mode, run `npm start` in your terminal.
-If it's not initialized automatically in your browser, open [http://localhost:3000]
+If it's not initialized automatically in your browser, open [http://localhost:3000] Or a quick start is to visit this site popify-dh2642.web.app

 # 5 Using the Popify App

 Popify is an audio streaming service and lyrics provider.
 In the searchbar you can search for tracks, artists and almbums that are fetched from the Spotify API.
-Once you've chosen a song you can also look at the lyrics for it that are fetched from a lyrics API.
+Once you've chosen a track in the dropdown you can also sin along by pushing the lyrics button that uses another lyrics API.

 Artists:
 You can read information about artists such as number of followers and genre.